Business adviser

 You'll provide specialist services depending on your expertise.
 Many business advisers specialise in supporting start-up businesses to move their business from concept to reality.
 This involves providing specialist finance and funding advice, consulting on organisational change and offering advice on innovation in technology, right through to supporting a business to develop international trade agreements.

-- providing information on finance, funding and grants
+- information on finance, funding and grants

-- giving advice on business improvement techniques
+- advice on business improvement techniques

 - introducing businesses to networks and associates

-- supplying specialist support to specific business sectors
+- specialist support to specific business sectors

-- offering specialist support to develop international trade agreements
+- support to develop international trade agreements

 - informing and influencing government policy on business support